-ICCCAD, with the support of IIED and FCDO organized a two-day consultation on Locally-led Adaptation (LLA) in Bangladesh at Six Seasons Hotel, Dhaka.
+ICCCAD, with the support of IIED and FCDO organized a two-day consultation on Locally-led Adaptation (LLA) in Bangladesh at Six Seasons Hotel, Dhaka in May 2022.
 More than 60 participants in this consultation representing NGOs, INGOs, universities, private sector, think tanks took part.
-The consultation enabled to understand the importance of incorporating the 8 principles of LLA in planning, design and implementation of climate change adaptation projects and programmes.
+The consultation enabled to understand the importance of incorporating the eight principles of LLA in planning, design and implementation of climate change adaptation projects and program.
 One of the major outcomes of the consultation was the launch of ‘National Platform on Locally-Led Adaptation, Bangladesh (NPLLA, Bangladesh).’

 To scale up the activities of the national platform (NPLLA) in a ‘bottom-up approach’ manner, the divisional platforms are to be established.
 The divisional platforms will support:

 - Stimulate collaboration and investments between stakeholders such as local government entities, local NGOs, local community-based organizations, local community representatives, and educational institutions

 - Minimize knowledge gaps on climate change and LLA by enhance inter-sectoral cooperation and transparency at all levels- division, district, sub-district, union, and lowest appropriate level